 Ensure you understand PC 69 charges by going over these examples:

 A man is pulled over for driving recklessly.
 The police officer asks him to step out of his vehicle, and he decides that he does not want to be arrested.
-The man attempts to knock the police officer down so that he can get back into his vehicle and drive away.
-He uses physical force and could face charges for resisting an executive officer.
+The man attempts to knock the police officer down to get back into his vehicle and drive away.
+He uses physical force and could face charges of resisting an executive officer.

 The Penalties for Violating PC 69

 Individuals in California can be charged with a misdemeanor or a felony for resisting an executive officer.
-Prosecutors will determine how to charge a PC 69 violation by assessing:
+Prosecutors will determine how to charge a PC 69 violation by assessing the following:

 - Fines: Up to $10,000